-10. a.
+- 10. a.
 A student will be dismissed from the Nursing Program when a grade of "D", "F", or "W" (withdrawn) has been received in the same nursing course twice or two separate nursing courses and may seek readmission after a period of four years from the first admission to the traditional track nursing program or two years for accelerated track.
 However, students seeking readmission must meet all current admission requirements and begin in Term I of the traditional track or Term III of the accelerated track. b.
-If a student is dismissed from the Nursing Program with a grade of "D", "F", or "W" and returns to the program in the LPN/LPTN Accelerated Track, they will be dismissed from the Nursing Program when a grade of "D", "F", or "W") has been received in the same nursing course once or one separate nursing course and may seek readmission after a period of four years.

-11.Successfully complete the "HESI RN Comprehensive Predictor" during NUR 2254.
-The student will have two attempts to achieve a minimum of 900 on the "HESI RN Comprehensive Predictor" prior to the end of NUR 2254.
-If unsuccessful after two attempts, the student will receive an "Incomplete" or "I" in the course.
-In this case the student will have two additional attempts to make a 900 on the "HESI RN Comprehensive Predictor" that will be given after course completion along with meeting any other requirements provided by the Director of Associate Degree Nursing.
-In the case that the student of not making a 900 on the "HESI RN Comprehensive Predictor" after four attempts the student should make an appointment to meet with the Nursing and Allied Health Retention/ Progression Committee for further assistance.
+If a student is dismissed from the Nursing Program with a grade of "D", "F", or "W" and returns to the program in the LPN/LPTN Accelerated Track, they will be dismissed from the Nursing Program when a grade of "D", "F", or "W") has been received in the same nursing course once or one separate nursing course and may seek readmission after a period of - 11.
+Successfully complete the HESI RN Exit Examination during the final semester of the program.
+At the beginning of the final semester, the student will take the HESI RN Exit Examination Predictor.
+The student will receive individualized remediation in any area where a score of less than 900 is achieved.
+The student will take the HESI RN Exit Examination prior to the completion of the semester and must achieve a minimum score of 900 as a component of program completion.
+If unsuccessful on the HESI RN Exit Examination, the student will receive an "Incomplete" or "I" in the corresponding nursing course.
+After course completion, the student will have two additional attempts to score a 900 on the HESI RN Exit Examination after meeting all remediation requirements set forth by the Director of Registered Nursing.
+If the student is unable to achieve a minimum score of 900 after the final attempt, the student will meet with the Nursing and Allied Health Retention/Progression Committee for further assistance.